acadTags/Awesome-medical-coding-NLP/README.md

 # Awesome-medical-coding-NLP
  Automated medical coding is an area in Clinical Natural Language Processing to assign diagnosis or procedure medical codes to free-text clinical notes.
 The domain is a sub-field of document classification and information extraction.

  Below is a curation of papers (mostly peer-reviewed) and datasets in this field, mainly since the application of deep learning to this field (around 2017).
 Given the many new papers and datasets published, I may have lost some of them.

- Stop at any time to check this collection of papers!
+ The repository will not be actively updated given the many publications in this domain.
+But hope it provides a good starting point for your research on this topic!

 # Reviews
 -[Automated Clinical Coding: What, Why, and Where We Are?](https://www.nature.com/articles/s41746-022-00705-7) - a perspective paper about automated clinical coding, its current states and technical challenges, in npj Digital Health, 2022